Got My Mind Set on You: George Harrison version

-The single's B-side is "Lay His Head", a remixed version of the unreleased song from Harrison's originally intended Somewhere in England album.
+The single's B-side is "Lay His Head", a remixed version of an unreleased song originally intended for Harrison's Somewhere in England album.
 The 12-inch version of the single also adds an extended version of "Got My Mind Set on You".

-In the UK, the single spent four weeks at number two.
-It was kept off the number 1 spot by T'Pau's "China in Your Hand" becoming the 5th best selling single of 1987.
+In the UK, it was released on October 16, and spent four weeks at number two.
+It became the 5th best selling single of 1987.

 The song was included in the Harrison compilation albums Best of Dark Horse 1976–1989 (1989) and Let It Roll: Songs by George Harrison (2009).

 A live version was recorded for his Live in Japan (1992) album.

 In 2010, AOL radio listeners chose "Got My Mind Set on You" as one of the 10 Best George Harrison Songs, appearing at number 4 on the list.

 Music videos

 Two music videos were released for the single, both directed by Gary Weis.
-The first features Alexis Denisof trying to win the heart of a girl in an amusement arcade.
-While the girl watches Harrison and his band (including Jeff Lynne) in a movie viewer, the young man tries to win a toy ballerina for the girl.
+The first features a young man (played by Alexis Denisof) trying to win the heart of a girl in an amusement arcade.
+While the girl watches Harrison and his band (including Jeff Lynne on bass and Ray Cooper miming the saxophone) in a kinetoscope movie viewer, the young man tries to win a toy ballerina for the girl.
 He succeeds, but the ballerina somehow drops into Harrison's performance, to the girl's amusement.

-The second video, inspired by the then-recently released comedy horror film Evil Dead II, depicts Harrison playing a guitar while seated in a study.
-As the song progresses, furniture and knick-knacks (including a stuffed squirrel, sentient chainsaw, a statue, and mounted stag and warthog), begin to sing or dance along with the song.
-In the middle of the video, Harrison (through the use of a stunt double) performs a backflip from his chair and follows it with a dance routine before jumping back to his seat.
-It was choreographed by Vincent Paterson.
+The second video, inspired by the then-recently released comedy horror film Evil Dead II, depicts Harrison playing a blonde-colored Fender Telecaster guitar while seated in a study.
+As the song progresses, furniture and knick-knacks (including a stuffed squirrel, sentient chainsaw, a suit of armor, and mounted stag and warthog) begin to sing or dance along with the song.
+During the instrumental break, Harrison performs a backflip from his chair and follows it with a dance routine before jumping back to his seat, a scene performed by a dance double.
+The video was choreographed by Vincent Paterson.

-The second video received significant airplay and was nominated for three MTV VMAs.
+The second video received significant airplay and was nominated for three MTV Video Music Awards.